 We went to the National WWII Museum.
 This was an exceptional interactive museum that educates the visitor about America’s role in WWII.
 It offered many different experiences that were all outstanding.
 There were separate exhibitions for the German and Japanese campaigns.
 There was a pavilion with WWII aircraft and a submarine that you could tour.
 Also, there was a 4D movie narrated by Tom Hanks explaining the US experience in Europe and Asia.
 It was excellent.

 We went to dinner at the Pelican Club.
-This was a creole restaurant in the French Quarter.
-The food was delicious.
+This was a creole restaurant in the French Quarter and the food was delicious.

 This afternoon, we drove an hour outside New Orleans for a swamp tour offered by Pearl River Eco-tours.
 This was a highly enjoyable afternoon spent on a flat boat exploring the Honey Island Swamp and White Kitchen Nature Preserve.
 It was interesting observing the natural habitat of the swampland.
 We saw many birds, and even some feral hogs.
 Our captain was a local and gave us great insight into life on the bayou.